-SACC Chicago has 14 Board Members, three Honorary Directors, one Executive Director and one Intern.
+SACC Chicago has 14 Board Directors, three Honorary Directors, one Executive Director and one Intern.
 The Board meetings are held once per month.

 Vlad Mansson is a seasoned business strategist and international trade professional with experience from driving projects and leading teams across more than 20 markets globally, in APAC, Europe and the Americas.
 Key areas of expertise include Smart Cities, Transport Systems and Sustainable Technologies.

 Mr. Mansson is the Country Manager for Business Sweden in the US and has previously served as the Market Manager and Director of Trade and Investment for the Swedish Trade and Invest Council in Taiwan.
 He also has a background as a management consultant within the Volvo Group.

 Prior to the US, Mr. Mansson has been involved in the Swedish Chambers of Commerce in Shanghai, Bangkok and Taipei.

 Chad Eric Bergman

 North Park University